-- The life expectancy at age 65 years in Havering is 19 years for males and 21.7 years for females. - The latest figures show that Havering males have a higher healthy life expectancy compared to London and national average for males; whereas the equivalent for females is in line with the London and England average.
+- The life expectancy at birth for people living in Havering is 80.1 years for males and 84.2 years for females.
+This is higher than the England average but similar to London; it has been on the increase over the last decade. - The life expectancy at age 65 years in Havering is 19 years for males and 21.7 years for females. - The latest figures show that Havering males have a higher healthy life expectancy compared to London and national average for males; whereas the equivalent for females is in line with the London and England average.